 There is a new voice that I am writing with these days.
-It is a voice that has a louder baritone hum.
+It is a voice that has a louder baritone.
 It has no falsetto.
 It is an unnerving new sound.
 Lower.
 Wider.
 Slower.
-I don't recognize it yet.
+I don't recognize it as mine yet.

 The times are different now.
 A lower flame.
 Not so fierce.
 I am emerging on to a previously unseen mesa.
 Less rock and roll.
 More Tibetan flute.
-Less fire and wildness.
+Less wildfire.
+More shifts in the weather day by day.
 Oh, the passion is still there but it has a different hum.
 There is more silence and sitting and equanimity.
 What the hell is going on?

-My handwriting has slowed down and it is not so feverish.
-There is a deliberate, steady, quiet voice is emerging.
-I watch feelings arise, see places where I long to crank it up, turn the flame up under the emotions a bit and then I laugh and think, "Why bother?"
+My handwriting has slowed down.
+There is a deliberate, steady, quiet voice emerging.
+I watch feelings arise, see places where I long to crank it up, turn the flame up under the emotions a bit, and then I laugh and think, "Why?"
 It is just fine as it is.
 Right here.
 Right now.
 This is a little less juice than I'm used to and much more peace than I ever thought I'd feel in this particular lifetime.

-We can tend to put ourselves into only one category saying things like "I'm so tired" but we may also be able to say "and I am happy."
-Things are so busy and I have five free minutes right now.
-Things are really difficult and some things aren't.
+We can tend to put ourselves into only one category saying things like "I'm so tired" but we may also be able to say, "and I am happy."
+Things are so busy, and I have five free minutes right now.
+Things are really difficult right now, and some things aren't.

-Yes, you're tired but try for a week to not use that word.
-There is always another perspective, a wider view, a more inclusive picture.
+Yes, you're tired, but there is always another perspective, a wider you, a more inclusive picture.
 What else are you?
-And do you like Jello?
+And do you eat Jello?

 © Joanne Hunt